 - 3 Tbsp recaito

-- Cover and cook for about 1 hour on low.
+Cover and cook for about 1 hour on low or until the beef is fork tender.
 Remove from heat.
-Serve over rice or if you are feeling international eat with a piece of naan bread.
+Serve over rice or if you are feeling "international" eat with a piece of naan bread.
 You could also eat with noodles if you want.